15 Intense Stories Of People Who Survived Unsurvivable Situations

-There are people out there who should be dead - people who have lived truly impossible survival stories.
-These folks who cheated death have tales that seem to come straight out of a Hollywood film.
+There are people out there who should be long gone - people who have lived truly impossible survival stories.
+These folks who cheated the grim reaper have tales that seem to come straight out of a Hollywood film.
 And, in more than one instance, Hollywood has indeed capitalized on their wild stories.

 Chris Gursky Wasn't Harnessed Into His Hang-Glider And Had To Hold On For Three MinutesVideo: YouTube

 While vacationing in Switzerland in November 2018, US tourist Chris Gursky decided to try out some hang-gliding.
 Unfortunately, his pilot did not properly attach him to the flying apparatus, and Gursky had to hold on for dear life as the pilot attempted to safely land.

 For roughly three minutes, the auto-parts manager from Florida held on for dear life - and had it all captured on film.
 Luckily for Gursky, the pilot was able to help him hold on with one arm and safely steer the glider with another so Gursky could drop off safely.
 Gursky ended up breaking his wrist in the fall - and he tore his bicep from holding onto the bar so tightly - but he lived to tell the tale.

 I remember looking down and thinking, this is it.
 I was losing grip with my right hand, that was holding onto a strap on the pilot's right shoulder.
 He was trying to make a beeline to the landing field as he knew what the situation could bring,

 he recalled in an interview with Daily Mail.

 Aron Ralston Cut Off His Own Arm To Save His LifePhoto: BeyondTheTreeline / Youtube